California Fair Housing Act: An Overview

 Disability

-The Fair Housing Amendments Act of 1988 added disability as a protected class, requiring reasonable accommodations for individuals with disabilities and mandating accessibility features in new multi-family housing.
+The Fair Housing Amendments Act of 1988 added disability as a protected class, requiring reasonable accommodations for any individual with a disability and mandating accessibility features in new multi-family housing.

 Familial Status

-Also added by the 1988 amendments, this category protects families with children under 18 from discrimination.
+Also added by the 1988 amendments to federal fair housing laws, this category protects families with children under 18 from housing discrimination.
 It also covers pregnant women and anyone securing custody of children under 18.

 Additional Protections Under the California Fair Housing Law

-In addition to the protected classes mentioned above, California’s FEHA includes the following protected classes:
+In addition to the protected classes under federal law– race, religion, color, disability, etc.–, California’s Fair Employment and Housing Act includes the following protected classes:

 Gender Identity and Gender Expression

-California law explicitly protects individuals from discrimination based on their gender identity meaning a person’s internal understanding of their gender, and gender expression including behavior, clothing, hairstyles, voice, and body characteristics.
+California fair housing laws explicitly protects individuals from discrimination based on their gender identity meaning a person’s internal understanding of their gender, and gender expression including behavior, clothing, hairstyles, voice, and body characteristics.

 Ancestry

-Similar to national origin, ancestry protection covers discrimination based on one’s family lineage or heritage.
+Similar to national origin, ancestry protection in California covers discrimination based on one’s family lineage or heritage.

 Marital Status

-This class protects individuals from discrimination based on whether they are single, married, divorced, or widowed.
+This class under local fair housing laws in California protects individuals from discrimination based on whether they are single, married, divorced, or widowed.

 Sexual Orientation